Work on conflict resolution

 • Failure to take time to learn strategies necessary to influence management decisions

 • Stubbornly resisting change.
-Questioning the need for change is not bad.
-But the Gloria Patri mentality ("As it was in the beginning, is now, and ever shall be") is counterproductive.
+Questioning the need for change is not bad, but the Gloria Patri mentality ("As it was in the beginning, is now, and ever shall be") is counterproductive.